tarwn/lessthandot-hugo/blogs/content/posts/2012-11-28-utilizing-sql-server-reports-from.md

 ![][2]

-Notice that the “Non Default Configuration Options” section has been expanded.
+Notice that the "Non Default Configuration Options" section has been expanded.
 This exposes a few values that show best practice points.
 In my image above, you'll see that the max server memory has been re-configured from the default of 2TB.
 This would be important to know as all the information would be.

 Getting the information back to you